-Shapes, colour, and different designs are all available for you to experiment with and implement freely in order to capture the attention of the observer and spark engagement.
+Shapes, color, and different designs are all available for you to experiment with and implement freely to capture the attention of the observer and spark engagement.

 If you find yourself expand into the global market, having business cards in multiple relevant languages is a very good and thought-through idea.
 These are just some of the ideas to get you going, and while they work fine on their own, you really should let your imagination run free and combine these elements for maximum effect.

-This way potential clients, business partners and customers can learn more about our company.
-Instead of it pointing to your homepage, make a separate landing or informative page for that welcomes new clients.
+This way potential clients, business partners, and customers can learn more about our company.
+Instead of it pointing to your homepage, make a separate landing or informative page that welcomes new clients.

 For example, a professional photographer would almost certainly use Instagram as a prime tool for showcasing their work, while an established digital agency could connect with potential clients through LinkedIn.

 6. Quality of Implementation

 When you have it all dialed in, you can start the printing process.
 Business cards are already pretty cheap.
 It doesn’t make much sense to go cheap and skimp on the quality.
 A buck spent is a buck earned so do not go to the cheapest printing facility, because it’s simply not worth it in the long term.

 The feel, quality, and finishing touches all add to the overall experience the potential customer or client receives when being handed a business card.
 It is all about that first impression which is a demonstration that you are not new in the game but are an experienced player worth their time and interest.